 - You prepare, file, and deliver a divorce petition.

 - Your spouse responds to the petition.

 - You initiate the divorce discovery process, which involves gathering information from your spouse and third-party witnesses.

 - You complete pre-trial hearings and legal motions.

 - Settlement proposals and negotiations occur between each side’s attorneys.

 - If the settlement process does not work, a court trial occurs.

-The contested divorce process is much more complex than an uncontested divorce, so you need the guidance and assistance of an experienced attorney.
+The contested divorce process is complicated, so you need the guidance and assistance of an experienced attorney.
 At the office of Robert G. Spaugh, Attorney at Law, we can help you.
 Our head attorney – Robert G. Spaugh – has three decades of legal experience and is prepared to provide exceptional representation during your contested divorce.